Manal-Alshammari/CQA/README.md

 CQA final percentage indicate how much the course is aligned with the academic program goals and aim based on the provided SO and CLO.
-And the final decision about is the course aligned withe program goal or not is subjective, which means the curriculum development community will decide whether the course is suitable and serves program goals, or it should be replaced with another course more aligned to the program.
+And the final decision about is the course aligned with the program goal or not is subjective, which means the curriculum development community will decide whether the course is suitable and serves program goals, or it should be replaced with another course more aligned to the program.